The role of the Doctor in Doctor Who has to date been played by 13 actors.

 Hartnells Doctor is quite a ruthless character.
 Though not wanting to kill he is shown to be more than willing to which is true of all of his successors too.
 In The Daleks Masterplan he sacrifices the entire planet of Kembel in order to save the universe from the Daleks something we could imagine many of his successors like the 7th Doctor in particular doing.

 Hartnell’s Doctors relationship with his companions is reflected in his successors relationships with their companions too.
 Hartnell really captures the loneliness of the character.
 During his era we see how the Doctor’s companions including even his own grand daughter ultimately all outgrow him.
 Its almost like Peter and Wendy, the Doctor who never ages loves his carefree life of just travelling the universe, doing what he wants to do and having fun.
-Unfortunately all of his companions eventually want to grow up, they want to belong somewhere, they fall in love, they want to go home, have responsibilities and have families of their own and the Doctor is left devastated by it all.
-Hartnells Doctor is almost on the brink of tears when Susan and Ian and Barbara leave him.
+Unfortunately all of his companions eventually want to grow up, they want to belong somewhere, they fall in love, they want to go home, have responsibilities and have families of their own and the Doctor is left devastated by it all. m.

 Again we see this reflected in subsequent Doctors and companions such as 2 and Victoria, 3 and Jo Grant and several times in the new series.
-The 10th Doctor and Rose is actually, romantic undertones aside not too unlike the first Doctor and Ian and Barbara as again we see Peter and Wendy parallels with the human companion who was whisked away by this immortal, foolhardy adventurer return to their ordinary life, something the immortal hero who just journey’s on can never have.
+The 10th Doctor and Rose is actually, romantic undertones aside not too unlike the first Doctor and Ian and Barbara as again we see Peter and Wendy parallels with the human companion who was whisked away by this immortal, foolhardy adventurer return to their ordinary life, something the immortal hero who just journey’s on can never have, but also doesn’t want to either as they’d find it boring.

 Finally even in terms of his appearance the other Doctors follow on from Hartnell.
 Hartnells Doctor has very long hair, a clean shaven face and more old fashioned, Victorian, Edwardian era clothing as well as a hat.